finbourne/horizon-sdk-python/sdk/docs/RunsApi.md

 [EXPERIMENTAL] CancelInstance: Cancels a single instance execution.

-<br>Cancels an execution instance of an integration.  <br />  <br />  <br>The execution instance must be queued, the user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.
+ Cancels an execution instance of an integration.
+The execution instance must be queued, the user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.

 ### Example